 It's important to use only 100% cotton materials for this project.
 Other materials, such as metallic thread, can catch fire or melt in the microwave.

-Things You'll Need
+What You'll Need

-- 1/4 yard (or more) of 45-inch wide cotton fabric (preshrink)
+- 1/4 yard 45-inch wide cotton fabric (preshrink)

-- 1/4 yard (or more) of 45-inch wide cotton unbleached muslin (preshrink)
+- 1/4 yard 45-inch wide unbleached cotton muslin (preshrink)

 Prepare the Fabric

 Trim the selvages off of the fabric and muslin.

-- On one long side edge, toward the center, leave an opening 3- to 4-inches wide to turn the fabrics right sides out.
-Put two straight pins at each end of the 3- to 4-inch opening as a reminder to leave that area open when you sew the edges.
+Pin all of the layers together with the edges aligned.
+On one long side edge, leave an opening toward the middle that's a few inches wide (to be able to turn the fabric right side out).
+Put two straight pins at each end of this spot as a reminder to leave it open when you sew the edges.

-Sew the edges using a scant 1/4- to 1/4-inch seam allowance.
+Sew the edges using a 1/4- to 1/2-inch seam allowance.

 Quilt the Fabric

-When you quilt the fabric, remember that all batting has stitching requirements so that it will hold up to laundering.
-That means the quilting stitches cannot be further than 4 inches apart.
+When you quilt the fabric, remember all batting has stitching requirements, so it will hold up to laundering.
+That generally means the quilting stitches can't be farther than 4 inches apart.
 Always check the instructions for the specific batting you are using to make sure it will be sewn properly for laundering.